breeko/iot-message/README.md

 2. Place `root.ca.pem`, `xxx.cert.pem`, `xxx.private.key` in to certificates directory

-3. Rename `config-example.py` to `config.py` and replace values for `certificatePath` and `privateKeyPath` with the names of the files from step 2
+3. Rename `config-example.yml` to `config.yml` and replace values for `certificatePath` and `privateKeyPath` with the names of the files from step 2.

+4. Update the arn of the iot device to `config.yml`.
+The arn should be prefixed with `arn` and can be found under details in the iot dashboard (e.g. `arn:aws:iot:us-east-1:xxx`)

-4. Select thing from aws iot console (Manage -> Things -> [thing] -> Interact) and replace `host` with the url from the site
+5. Update the host of the iot device to `config.yml`.
+It can be found when you select thing from aws iot console (Manage -> Things -> [thing] -> Interact) and should look like a url (e.g. `xxx.iot.us-east-1.amazonaws.com`)

-5. Set subsciptions and corresponding functions in `subscriptions.py`.
+6. Set subsciptions and corresponding functions in `subscriptions.py`.
 By default if a subscription for the topic `topic` causes the console to print the message

-6. Run `python app.py`
+7. From the src folder, run `python app.py`

 ## Testing messages